<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 • Monitoring system – a system checking portfolios for continuous data and insight into customers.

-• Invoicing systems – invoices and reminders can be sent out either manually or on an automated system.
+• Invoicing system – invoices and reminders can be sent out either manually or on an automated system.

-• Bookkeeping systems – a record of amounts payable and received on a system.
+• Bookkeeping system – a record of amounts payable and received on a system.

 • CRM system – a customer relationship management system.
 Records of contracts, agreements, and customers.
 (As well as complaints.)